yashsharma127/Attendance_management_PHP/readme.md

 # Attendance Management Web Application

-A attendance management system created for managing the attendance of employees working in a company.
+A full-stack attendance management system created for managing the attendance of employees working in a company.
 This project is a part of my web development php internship 2022.
 Used the complex use of php and MySql and setup a perfect attendance managment system.
 This project is a good practice for full-stack web development since from database setup to php codes everything is manually set.

 ## User Interface
 <img src="./images/1.jpeg" width="400" height="250"> <img src="./images/2.jpeg" width="400" height="250">